octobercms/docs/backend-forms.md

 Add `stretch` to your class attribute for the container in your hint or partial file and October will do all the rest for you.

-I will add a note of this in the doc's.

 <a name="span-types"></a>
 ### Available span types